dafydd2277/dhcpd-bind9/README.md

     systemctl daemon-reload
     ```
-    The `-i` switch is to force a confirmation question if a file
+    The `-i` switch is to force a confirmation question if a service
-    called `10-containers.conf` already exists in that directory.
-If
+    file already exists in that directory.
+If that is the case, merge
-    that is the case, merge the two files as appropriate for your
+    the two files as appropriate for your environment.
-    environment.
 1. Enable and start the container set.
     ```
     systemctl enable cnt-dhcpd-bind.service